JennEYoon/datasciY/tasks-6.2020.md

    If whole repo is deleted, will also remove commit history counts.
    Unless I can figure out how to "merge commit history", don't touch.

+### June 15, 2020 WIP MyBinder.org image for datasciY.com
+  * MyBinder needs Github repo to work, not just any public URL.
+  * Keep getting 503 Error, host down.
+  * Moved all items to root of **datasciY repo** .

+ --- end ---